Program Structure and Curriculum

 Analysis of unstructured data, fundamentals of text mining, sentiment analysis; fundamentals of network analysis, mining digital media and social networks, peer effects and social contagion models; personalization technologies and recommender systems.

-MSBA 6440 Data-Driven Experimentation and Measurement (3 credits)
+MSBA 6440 Causal Inference via Econometrics and Experimentation (3 credits)

 Controlled experiments in business settings, experiment design, A/B testing; specialized statistical methodologies; fundamentals of econometrics, instrument variable regression, propensity score matching.